Join the ShamRock Family

 As many of us know all too well, the Fall of 2008 was not the best time to start up a new business.
 But we forged ahead with our vision and the people embraced the idea.
 Maybe we all needed some music in our lives a little more during these difficult economic times, or maybe it was the fact that ShamRock brought true family values to the core of its instruction.
-In 2018 we surpassed 50,000 lessons given and have hosted hundreds of liive student performances.
+In 2018 we surpassed 50,000 lessons given and have hosted hundreds of live student performances.
 But how did we get here?
 It took decades of experience to bring ShamRock to the community.

 Laura and Randy Shamber, owners of ShamRock, had a vision for bringing first class musical instruction to their own community.
 Laura was raised in Wayne, NJ and graduated from Penn State University.
 Randy grew up in Connecticut where he learned to play guitar at the local music store that was walking distance from his home.
 He attended Central Connecticut State University where he spent 4 years as a broadcaster and promotions director for WFCS, the college radio station.
 Programming his own shows, Randy made sure that rock continued to rule the airwaves.